UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 1. Add this line to your 'composer.json`

-`"unrulynatives/attitudes": "0.0.5"`
+`"unrulynatives/attitudes": "0.*"`

 2. register the service provider in `config/app.php`.

-3. Update your `User.php` model with this package's trait.
+3. Update your `User.php` model with this package's trait. (currently in non-working condition!)

 Add these two functions (this package's trait is still not developed, contributors welcome!)
 ```